SeanMcP/seanmcp.com/src/articles/a-few-things-6.md

 ---
 title: "A Few Things #6"
+description:
-description: Reflections on digital waste, a great green wall, beautiful illuminations, and a fun trivia game
+  Reflections on digital waste, a great green wall, beautiful illuminations, and a fun trivia game
 tags:
+  - Articles
   - A Few Things
 date: 2024-02-24T16:40-0400
 verse: Genesis 1:12
 ---